Updated February 3, 2020.

 In defiance of this run-amok ad tech industry, our CEO spent five years in his attic developing what came to be the Cookiebot solution: a window in your virtual house and a lock on your digital front door back door.

-Cookiebot is quickly becoming the de facto standard cookie solution in the industry today because of our well-thought out and worked-through cookie scripts that enable full GDPR compliance and peace of mind when it comes to website cookies and tracking.
+Cookiebot is quickly becoming the de facto standard cookie solution in the industry today because of our well-thought out and worked-through cookie scripts that enable full GDPR/ePR and CCPA compliance and peace of mind when it comes to website cookies and tracking.

 Today, Cookiebot is a fast-growing team with talented developers at the center of it all – constantly evolving and improving our software as a service for transparency and privacy across the world for website operators as well as the end-users.